zyx/manual/FAQ.md

 ## I found a bug.

-Search [Rack's issue tracker](https://github.com/VCVRack/Rack/issues?q=is%3Aissue) to check whether someone else has posted a similar issue.
+Search [Rack's issue tracker](https://github.com/VCVRack/Rack/issues?q=is%3Aissue) to check if someone else has posted a similar issue.
-If you believe the problem has never been reported before, [open an issue](https://github.com/VCVRack/Rack/issues/new/choose) on GitHub with a detailed report containing the following information.
+If you believe the problem has never been reported before, [create a GitHub account](https://github.com/) (it's free) and [open an issue](https://github.com/VCVRack/Rack/issues/new/choose) with a detailed report containing the following information.

 - Your operating system and version
 - The Rack version